wp-plugins/abusech-httpbl-check/readme.txt

 You can check the plugin by using the following link http://www.abuse.ch/httpbl/test.php

+== Frequently Asked Questions ==

+= Does this plugin protect my blog against Comment Spam? =

+No, httpBL.abuse.ch protects you only from ips which are:
+- Known source of Hacking activities / Script Kiddie
+- Hijacked webserver or Scanning drones
+- Source of referer Spam

 == Screenshots ==

 1. If the ip-address of one of your visitors is blacklisted on httpbl.abuse.ch, he will receive an error message.